cloudfoundry/cli/README.md

 i18n
 ----
-All pull requests which include user-facing strings should include updated translation files.
-These files are generated/ maintained using [i18n4go](https://github.com/maximilien/i18n4go).
+All pull requests which add, update or remove user-facing strings should include updated translation files.
+These files are generated/ maintained using [i18n4go](https://github.com/krishicks/i18n4go) and [goi18n](https://github.com/nicksnyder/go-i18n).

+Typical workflow is as follows:

+    i18n4go -c fixup # answer any prompts appropriately goi18n -outdir cf/i18n/resources cf/i18n/resources/*.all.json
+    bin/generate-language-resources

-To add/ update translation strings run the command `i18n4go -c fixup`.
-For each change or update, you will be presented with the choices `new` or `upd`.
+When running `i18n4go -c fixup`, you will be presented with the choices `new` or `upd` for each addition or update.
 Type in the appropriate choice.
 If `upd` is chosen, you will be asked to confirm which string is being updated using a numbered list.

 Current conventions
 ===================